bhochhi/think-guide/README.md

+Two thousand sixteen is a day way and I have never been prepared as I am today.
+Things came really late to me.
+When I said things, its realization of some of important expect of my life and taking action over it.
+There is no

 # think-guide

 Here I would like to gather all critical thingings and my thought process as well as how I see other do the same to reach certain conclusion.
 All my notes shall be greatly motivated by variety of personal experiences and observations.